 PBT is committed to being an inclusive arts organization that serves everyone in the greater Pittsburgh community through its productions and programs.

-- Wheelchair accessibility--The Benedum Center for the Performing Arts, the August Wilson Center for African-American Culture, and PBT Studios strive to be accessible for patrons who use a wheelchair, including elevators, accessible restrooms, and companion seating (available on the Main Floor of the Benedum Center only).
+- Wheelchair accessibility--The Benedum Center for the Performing Arts and PBT Studios strive to be accessible for patrons who use a wheelchair, including elevators, accessible restrooms, and companion seating (available on the Main Floor of the Benedum Center only).
 Guide dogs are permitted; please inquire when purchasing tickets.
 Please inform your ticketing representative when purchasing your tickets to take advantage of wheelchair and companion seating.
 Please note that at PBT Studios, there are not automatic doors available at this time.

-- Braille and Large Print Programs--With assistance from the Western Pennsylvania School for Blind Children Outreach/Braille Project, PBT will now have printed Braille programs available at the Benedum Center for Performing Arts for patrons who are visually-impaired.
+- Braille and Large Print Programs--With assistance from the Western Pennsylvania School for Blind Children Outreach/Braille Project, PBT has printed Braille programs available at the Benedum Center for Performing Arts for patrons who are visually-impaired.
 Large print programs will also be available.
-Please see front of house staff at the Benedum Center for Performing Arts or the August Wilson Center for these programs.
+Please see front of house staff at the Benedum Center for Performing Arts to obtain these programs.

-- Assistive Listening Devices--Assistive listening devices are available at the Benedum Center for Performing Arts and the August Wilson Center for patrons who desire amplification of the performances.
+- Assistive Listening Devices--Assistive listening devices are available at the Benedum Center for Performing Arts for patrons who desire amplification of the performances.
 Neck loops are available.
-Please see an usher at the Benedum Center or August Wilson Center when you arrive to obtain an Assistive Listening Device.
+Please see an usher at the Benedum Center when you arrive to obtain an Assistive Listening Device.
 Assistive Listening Devices are available on a first come, first served basis.

 - Audio Description--Audio Description is available for all patrons to hear and experience dance through verbal description that paints a picture in the mind.
 Audio description uses Channel 2 on the infrared assistive listening devices at the Benedum.
 For more information about our audio description program, including audio description dates and pre-performance sensory seminars, please visit our audio description page.